me-2021/MoilApp/README.md

       ![](./assets/install.png)

-      Then running the apps, you can search on the all application or use command line bellow this.
+      Then running the Apps, you can search on the all application or use command line bellow this.

       ```
       $ moilapp